Inika-Goyal/strawberry-sweet-win/README.md

-# Welcome to a sweet wins project, where everytime you lose you must take care of yourself
+# Welcome to the sweet wins tic-tac-toe, where loss is sweet in its own way

 ## Project info